OrbitTheSun/Google-Earth-VR-Pilot/README.md

 # Google-Earth-VR-Pilot
-FreePIE Script for Google Earth VR with Oculus Rift.
+**_FreePIE_ Script for _Google Earth VR_ with _Oculus Rift_**.
-Lets you pilot the virtual HTC Vive controllers within Google Earth VR with your Xbox controller.
+Lets you pilot the virtual *HTC Vive* controllers within *Google Earth VR* with your *Xbox* controller.

-Currently, Google Earth VR can only be used with the HTC Vive headset in full functionality.
-Operation is by using the HTC Vive Controllers to move around in virtual reality.
-In order to use Google Earth VR with the Oculus Rift, a software solution can be used that emulates the controllers of the HTC Vive.
-The software setup uses FreePIE to control the SteamVR Driver for Razer Hydra.
-This driver in turn emulates the HTC Vive controllers for use in Google Earth VR.
+Currently, *Google Earth VR* can only be used with the *HTC Vive* headset in full functionality.
+Operation is by using the *HTC Vive* Controllers to move around in virtual reality.
+In order to use *Google Earth VR* with the *Oculus Rift*, a software solution can be used that emulates the controllers of the *HTC Vive*.
+The software setup uses *FreePIE* to control the *SteamVR Driver for Razer Hydra*.
+This driver in turn emulates the *HTC Vive* controllers for use in *Google Earth VR*.

 # Downloads